33-Year-Old Safety – Free Agent

 Will Blackmon Contract Information:

-Blackmon has agreed to a two-year deal with the Redskins, The Washington Post reports.
+Blackmon was released Friday by the Redskins, Mike Jones of The Washington Post reports.

 To instantly reveal our fantasy analysis of every player – including Will Blackmon – simply subscribe now.